d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 Since the "Alley" column only takes 2 types of categorical values "Pave" and "NaN", `pandas` can automatically convert this column to 2 columns "Alley_Pave" and "Alley_nan".
 A row whose alley type is "Pave" will set values of "Alley_Pave" and "Alley_nan" to 1 and 0.
-A row with a missing alley type will set values of "Alley_Pave" and "Alley_nan" to 0 and 1.
+A row with a missing alley type will set their values to 0 and 1.

 ```{.python .input}
 inputs = pd.get_dummies(inputs, dummy_na=True)
 inputs
 ```

-### Conversion to `ndarray`s
+### Conversion to the  `ndarray` Format

-Since all the entries in `inputs` and `outputs` are numerical, they can now be converted to `ndarray`s, which may be further manipulated in MXNet.
+Now that all the entries in `inputs` and `outputs` are numerical, they can be converted to the `ndarray` format, which can be further manipulated with those `ndarray` functionalities that we have introduced earlier.

 ```{.python .input}
 X, y = np.array(inputs.values), np.array(outputs.values)